How policy and practice stakeholders in Australia perceive citizen science approaches in prevention is largely unknown.

-This is a co-produced research project in which researchers will support policy and practice partners to develop and implement citizen science projects in their own contexts.
-This will enable partners to develop practical experience and expertise in citizen science approaches and become champions for this approach, paving this way for others to follow.
+In this co-produced research project, researchers supported policy and practice partners to develop and implement citizen science projects in their own contexts.
+This enabled partners to develop practical experience and expertise in citizen science approaches and become champions for this approach, paving the way for others to follow.

-Through literature reviews and interviews with key stakeholders in prevention and beyond, the project will also explore familiarity with and perceptions of citizen science approaches and the intersections between citizen science and other approaches to public engagement in the development and implementation of policy.
+Through literature reviews and interviews with key stakeholders in prevention and beyond, the project also explored familiarity with and perceptions of citizen science approaches and the intersections between citizen science and other approaches to public engagement in the development and implementation of policy.